shinkawa-shuan/mini-sisso/README.md

 -   `selection_params` (dict, optional): Dictionary of detailed parameters for the selected `so_method` and preprocessing filters.
 -   `use_levelwise_sis` (bool, default=True): Toggles the level-wise SIS feature.
 -   `n_level_sis_features` (int, default=50): Number of features to keep at each level if `use_levelwise_sis=True`.
+-   `use_split_selection` (bool, default=True): Toggles the "Split Selection" strategy for balanced operator selection.
 -   `device` (str, default="cpu"): Computation device (`"cpu"` or `"cuda"`).

 ---